laura-av/TFMatlab/README.md

 -  **Influenza virus model**: Compartmental model + population dynamics system.
 A group of cells (divided in uninfected and infected subpopulations) interacts with a virus titer.
 -  **HIV model**: Compartmental model for the human immunodeficency virus.
 The population is divided in four different groups: uninfected cells, cells infected by mutant virus, cells infected by wild-type virus and dual infected cells.

+We also included a pdf with the results on the comand window for the considered parameters.

 ## Developement
 Scripts has been created on MATLAB R2020a.